Kelly Lindsey sets Morocco target after securing 2022 Awcon hosting rights | Goal.com

 On January 3, Fifa handed Africa four automatic slots to the 2023 Women's World Cup in Australia and New Zealand, meaning the four semi-finalists at 2022 Africa Women's Cup of Nations will qualify.

-In the wake of this, two-time Women's Champions League winner Reynald Pedros with Lyon has been recruited as the Moroccan Federation women's football director, and Lindsey opened up on their ambitions.
+In the wake of this, two-time Women's Champions League winner Reynald Pedros with Lyon has been recruited as Morocco women's head coach, and Lindsey opened up on their ambitions.

 "This Africa Cup will be the culmination of teamwork and unity to drive the women's game forward.